Pathogenesis, clinical features, and diagnosis of contrast-induced nephropathy

 Contrast nephropathy is a generally reversible form of acute kidney injury (AKI) that occurs soon after the administration of radiocontrast media [1-11].
 Although AKI is reversible in most cases, its development may be associated with adverse outcomes.
 (See "Renal and patient outcomes after acute tubular necrosis".)

 This topic reviews the pathogenesis, clinical characteristics, and diagnosis of iodinated radiocontrast media-induced nephropathy.
 The epidemiology of contrast nephropathy, preventive strategies for reducing the risk of contrast nephrotoxicity, and a discussion of acute tubular necrosis (ATN), the most common cause of AKI developing in hospitalized patients, are presented separately.
-(See "Evaluation of acute kidney injury (acute renal failure) among hospitalized patients" and "Diagnostic approach to the patient with subacute kidney injury in an outpatient setting" and "Etiology and diagnosis of prerenal disease and acute tubular necrosis in acute kidney injury (acute renal failure)".)
+(See "Evaluation of acute kidney injury among hospitalized adult patients" and "Diagnostic approach to adult patients with subacute kidney injury in an outpatient setting" and "Etiology and diagnosis of prerenal disease and acute tubular necrosis in acute kidney injury in adults".)

 The best data related to the pathogenesis of contrast nephropathy are from animal models.
 Studies show evidence of acute tubular necrosis (ATN), but the mechanism by which ATN occurs is not well understood [12-14].
 The two major theories are that ATN is caused by renal vasoconstriction resulting in medullary hypoxia, possibly mediated by effects of viscosity and by alterations in nitric oxide, endothelin, and/or adenosine, and that ATN is a direct result of the cytotoxic effects of the contrast agents on tubular cells [12-20].
 Tubular cell injury may be exacerbated by renal vasoconstriction [12,13,18].